skywall/nd013-c1-vision-starter/README.md

 ##### Results
 - [Tensorboard.dev](https://tensorboard.dev/experiment/WnNXNlOsQ9uJPD5puVj7uw/#scalars)
-- Training time increased significantly (4h vs 2.2h), even with smaller batch size
+- Training time increased significantly (4h vs. 2.2h), even with a smaller batch size
 - Best performance on mAP small, but still not comparable with mAP large/medium
+- We can spot smaller values of localization loss in comparison with other models, probably due to the higher resolution of an input image.
+This helps the model to place bounding boxes more precisely.

 ![03_precision](assets/experiments/03_precision.png)
 ![03_loss](assets/experiments/03_loss.png)

 #### Experiment 4 - different random_crop_image config
-Based on information from https://arxiv.org/pdf/1512.02325.pdf, data augmentation is really important to small object detection.
+Based on information from https://arxiv.org/pdf/1512.02325.pdf, data augmentation is significant to small object detection.
 Once again, I have tried to play with augmentation, so this configuration has been applied as `random_crop_image` augmentation option:

 ```yaml
 random_crop_image {